DPDK/dpdk/doc/guides/prog_guide/rte_security.rst

 .. code-block:: c

     enum rte_security_session_protocol {
-        RTE_SECURITY_PROTOCOL_IPSEC,
+        RTE_SECURITY_PROTOCOL_IPSEC = 1,
         /**< IPsec Protocol */
         RTE_SECURITY_PROTOCOL_MACSEC,
         /**< MACSec Protocol */
+        RTE_SECURITY_PROTOCOL_PDCP,
+        /**< PDCP Protocol */
     };

-Currently the library defines configuration parameters for IPSec only.
+Currently the library defines configuration parameters for IPsec and PDCP only.
 For other protocols like MACSec, structures and enums are defined as place holders which will be updated in the future.

 IPsec related configuration parameters are defined in ``rte_security_ipsec_xform``